ITSECT3R/AT-Specialization-Epam/README.md

 ### Module 5 Goals

 - 🔄 Mocha + Chai integration and setup
-- 🔄 Implementation of all three Chai assertion interfaces
+- 🔄 Implementation of all test with Chai assertion interfaces and mocha as test runner
 - 🔄 Understanding differences between assertion styles
 - 🔄 Best practices for different testing scenarios